1970 NFL season: Division races

 Starting in 1970, there were three divisions (Eastern, Central and Western) in each conference.
 The winners of each division, and a fourth "wild card" team based on the best non-division winner, qualified for the playoffs.
 The tiebreaker rules were changed to start with head-to-head competition, followed by intra-conference records and finally a coin flip.
-This became problematic during the final week of the regular season when potential victories by the Cowboys, Lions and Giants would have resulted in all three teams having similar records, New York winning the NFC East championship and a coin toss between Dallas and Detroit to decide the wild card.
-That possibility was averted when the Giants were the only team of the three to lose.
+This became problematic during the final week of the regular season when potential victories by the Cowboys, Lions and Giants (all of whom were playing at home and favored to win) would have resulted in all three teams having similar records, New York winning the NFC East championship and a coin toss between Dallas and Detroit to decide the wild card.
+That possibility was averted when the Giants were upset by the Los Angeles Rams.
 Because of this close call regarding possible use of coin toss, future tie-breakers would be expanded to have more competitive aspects.